20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ## Code

 The equations here - as written, are long and complicated to implement correctly.
-I won't reproduce the equations in full here - it just introduces a risk of mistakes, but you can find the code for implementing this method, and producing a nice accretion disk texture over here
+I won't reproduce the equations in full here - it just introduces a risk of mistakes, but you can find the code for implementing this method, and producing a nice accretion disk texture over here:

 This gives pretty nice results.
 For $M=1$[^geometric], $a=0.6$, $\dot{m} = 0.3$: